Skip to main content

 How does JobNimbus compare to Projul on price?

 For a team of 10, JobNimbus costs roughly $1,000-$1,250/month depending on your plan and user mix.
-Projul's Core plan costs $399/month with unlimited users included.
+Projul's Core plan costs $4,788/year with unlimited users included.
 That's a savings of $7,200 to $10,200 per year, and Projul includes features like estimating, job costing, and scheduling that JobNimbus doesn't offer natively.

 Can I export my data from JobNimbus?